mondongos/CV/README.md

 ## Hobbies

-I am a huge music fan and particularly love blues, jazz, hip hop, house, disco and highlife music.
-In my spare time, I go digging for records and make beats using samples from the records I buy.
+I'm a huge music fan and particularly love blues, jazz, hip hop, house, disco and highlife music.
+In my spare time, I go digging for records and make beats using samples from the records I buy ([my SoundCloud](https://soundcloud.com/maxvanaken)).
 I also love DJing and am the resident DJ for my events company Minival.